 - consumer affairs

 Its website contains publications, news and links in the afore-mentioned areas.

-Consists of 15 European Consumer Centres located in 13 Member States whose main purpose is to serve as a network interface between the European Commission and European consumers.
+Consists of 29 European Consumer Centres, the purpose of which is to serve as a network interface between the European Commission and European consumers.
 The role of the network is to help European consumers understand better how to make the Internal Market work for them, provide advise if they encounter a problem and provide the European Commission with important “grassroots” information on consumer concerns.
 The website of the ECC-network available in 11 language contains comprehensive information in many areas of consumer protection such as:

 - consumer policy

 - securing consumers’ safety

 - enforcing consumer protection rules